Abhishek150598/AI_flappy_bird/README.md

 ## DESIGNING THE GAME

-The bird follows kinematics equations and each time a spacebar is clicked an upward force is added.
+The bird follows kinematics equations and each time the spacebar is clicked, an upward force is applied.
 The pipe gaps are randomly generated (initially 3 random values are generated in a list, when a pipe goes out of display the first random variable gets popped and a new one gets pushed to the list).

 ## DESIGNING THE BOT